Wild Cherry Bark

 - Leave for around 10 minutes or according to taste before straining it.
-It has a slight bitter/strong taste, you can add a little Longan Fruit Honey (Available @AncientPurity) and lemon to the tea for a smoother and brighter flavor overall.
+It has a slight bitter/strong taste, you can add a little Longan Fruit Honey (Available @AncientPurity) and lemon to the tea for a smoother and brighter flavour overall.

-- Use only for short-term treatment (10-14 days) take a break for a couple of weeks and repeat if desired, or as directed by a Herbalist or Health Practitioner.
+- You should use this for short-term treatment only (10-14 days).
+Take a break for a couple of weeks and repeat if desired or take it as directed by your Herbalist or Health Practitioner.
 Do not exceed the daily recommended dose.

 - Origin: USA.

 - Estimated shelf life from purchase: 2-3 years.

 - Storage: Store in a cool dry place.

 Wild cherry trees grow throughout North America.
 Native Americans traditionally stripped the bark of the young plants, dry the inner bark and ground it for use as a remedy for cough and other health problems.
 You can use Ancient Purity Wild Cherry Bark to make tea that can aid to quell coughing.
 Wild Cherry Bark powder is also one of the active ingredients in several well-known commercial cough syrups.

 Wild Wild Country (Wild Cherry Bark & Maple Tea)

 - One Cup Ancient Purity Dried Wild Cherry Bark.

 - ½ Litre Filtered Boiling Water.